 It's not only where you go, but how you get there— various modes of transportation have unique safety and comfort considerations.

 We recently read a study that showed a 4% decrease in oxygen levels in airplanes at cruising altitude, despite the use of cabin pressurization technology.
 While this may not be noticeable to a traveler with healthy lung function, it could very well be enough to exacerbate a traveler with COPD.
-The Federal Aviation Agency (FAA) permits travel with portable nebulizers, such as Flyp, and most portable oxygen concentrators in your carry-on baggage.
-Airlines also offer oxygen if you need it, for a fee, if contacted in advance.
+The Federal Aviation Agency (FAA) permits travel with portable nebulizers, such as Flyp, and airlines.
+Travelers requiring supplemental oxygen may also carry their own FAA approved battery-powered portable oxygen concentrators on flights - for a helpful resource, see this guide from Inogen, makers of the new Inogen One G5.

 Traveling by car may be the safest way of traveling due to not being confined in the vehicle for an extended period of time.
 To mitigate air-quality concerns, it’s recommended to change your cabin air filter every 15,000 -20,000 miles.
 In areas of especially poor air quality or in heavy traffic, experts suggest driving with the windows up.

 Sailing, anyone?
 Hopping on a cruise sounds like a worry-free trip, but it’s important to prepare ahead still as you may be restricted to the ship for an extended period of time.
 Contact the cruise line ahead of time and inform them of any oxygen-related needs.
 If you’re planning to travel with oxygen or a portable concentrator, you may need to coordinate approvals by the operations department of the cruise.
 This will likely require a note from your physician, so consider bringing this up during your pre-travel discussion.

 Check Out These Vacation Spots